Anyone's death diminishes me,

 Dominique Sablons, 2015, designer and artist on Call of Cthulhu: Shadow of the Comet

-Chloe Sagal, 2018, Portland indie game developer
+Chloe Sagal, 2018, Portland indie game developer: Homesick

-Jean Sammet.
-2017, first female president of ACM, pioneer of high-level programming languages
+Jean Sammet, 2017, first female president of ACM, pioneer of high-level programming languages

 Stan Schembri, 2009, Late 80s C64 programmer on Barbarian, Rad Warrior, Cauldron II